-The good news?
-Yes, most likely.
-You and your children are more likely to do something to cause an injury than you are to be hurt by a shoddy ride or careless operator.
+Luckily, fair ride accidents are rare, about one in 1.2 million.
+In fact, you and your children are more likely to do something to cause an injury than you are to be hurt by a shoddy ride or careless operator.

 The bad news?
 There’s no requirement that rides be made child-safe; a safe ride for an adult is not necessarily safe for small kids to ride alone.